sabnzbd/sabnzbd/README.txt

 - Make newzbin "Get bookmarks now" button independent of automatic readout
 - OSX: Fix Growl issues
 - OSX: Show the promised 10 queue entries in the OSX menu instead of 9

+Note: the above are the differences from 0.6.10 Releases 0.6.11 and 0.6.12 are withdrawn.

 About: